MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 Since we don't actually need the full predecessors (only how many there are), we can improve the speed of the algorithm (as mentioned in the previous section).

-Let's represent the column predecessors based on their right column like this instead,
+Let's represent the column predecessors by creating a map, where the key is the right column, and the value is the number of predecessors with that right column.

 ```
 0: [9, 6], 1: [8], 2: [4], 4: [2], 6: [0], 8: [1], 9: [0]
-=> {0: 2}, {1: 1}, {2: 1}, {4: 1}, {6: 1}, {8: 1}, {9: 1}
+=> {0: 2, 1: 1, 2: 1, 4: 1, 6: 1, 8: 1, 9: 1}
 ```

-i.e. there are two column predecessors with a right column of 0, one with 8, etc. The sum of these values is 2 + 1 + 1 + 1 + 1 + 1 + 1 = 8, representing the number of predecessors for the first column.
+Here, there are two column predecessors with a right column of 0, one with 8, etc. The sum of these values is 2 + 1 + 1 + 1 + 1 + 1 + 1 = 8, representing the number of predecessors for the first column.
 This matches what we found before, except this time we ignored what the actual predecessors are.

 Similarly, here are the predecessors for the second column: